rolling-scopes-school/tasks/tasks/webdev-en.md

 **I can access the gh-pages generated website, but my solution is not there**\
 Usually, this happens because your solution is stored inside some child folder.
 The URL is used as a file system explorer, where you need to specify the full path to your wanted file.
 So, let's imagine that your gh-pages url is www.mypage.com .
 In your gh-pages **branch**, the solution to this task is stored inside a ./webdev folder.
 That means, that in order to access your solution on the actual gh-pages url, you would need to request www.mypage.com/webdev

+**My images and icons are not loading properly, getting console errors with 404 status codes** This is probably because the paths to your assets are wrong.
+You should not use absolute paths, you should use relative paths.
+For example, you have an assets folder where you store your assets.
+The folder is located in the parent directory (where the index.html is).
+Then you should define the paths like `./assets/...`.
+The `./` symbol indicates that the path starts at the root path, wherever it is at that specific moment (in this case, it's the same place where index.html is located)